Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Discussion and perspectives

-In this paper we described four canonical algebraic lambda-calculi with vectorial structures, recapitulating the few existing means of writing such a language.
-We show how each language can simulate the other, by taking care of marking where confluence is used or not.
+In this paper we have shown the relation between two algebraic $\lambda$-calculi, $\oalg$ and $\olin$, via four canonical languages.
+These canonical algebraic $\lambda$-calculi account for all the different choices we can make between call-by-value versus call-by-name and algebraic reduction versus algebraic equality.
+We showed how each language can simulate the other, by taking care of marking where confluence was used.

-As already shown by Plotkin \cite{PlotkinTCS75}, if the simulation of call-by-value by call-by-name is sound, it fails to be complete for general (possibly non-terminating) programs.
-A known solution to this problem is developed in \cite{Wadler}.
-Recent work \cite{AliSimon} shown that the technique can be adapted to the algebraic case to retrieve completeness.
-The work \cite{Wadler} develop a Galois connection between call-by-name and call-by-value.
-A direction for study is to build on this work to also get a Galois connection in the algebraic case.

-Concerning semantics, the algebraic $\lambda$-calculus admits finiteness spaces as a model \cite{EhrhardMSCS05,EhrhardLICS10}.
+This study opens the door to other questions.
+The calculus $\oalg$ admits finiteness spaces as a model \cite{EhrhardMSCS05,EhrhardLICS10}.
 What is the structure of the model of the linear algebraic $\lambda$-calculus induced by the continuation-passing style translation in finiteness spaces?
 The algebraic lambda-calculus can be equipped with a differential operator.
 What is the corresponding operator in call-by-value through the translation?
+The linear-algebraic lambda-calculus can encode quantum programs \cite{ArrighiDiazcaroValiron13}.
+Can this translation help elucidate the relation between quantum computing and finiteness spaces?

-\paragraph*{Acknowledgements} Many thanks to Pablo Arrighi, Ali Assaf and Lionel Vaux for fruitful discussions and suggestions.
-This work is supported by the CNRS - INS2I PEPS project QuAND.
+\paragraph*{Acknowledgements} We would like to thank Pablo Arrighi and Lionel Vaux for fruitful discussions and suggestions.